Priming (psychology): Cultural priming

-Priming with different cultural knowledge alters the way people think.
+Study participants primed to think of the United States were more likely to describe a picture of a lone fish as being independent from its group; those primed to think of China more likely to describe it as being chased or rejected by the group.

 Cultural priming is a technique employed in the field of cross-cultural psychology and social psychology to understand how people interpret events and other concepts, like cultural frame switching and self-concept.
 For example, Hong and colleagues showed participants a different set of culture related images, like the U.S. Capitol building or Chinese temples.
 Then participants watched a clip of a fish swimming ahead of a group of fish.
 After Chinese cultural priming, participants in Hong Kong were more likely to see the fish as acting in response to the group, such as agreeing with the statement, "the one fish is being chased/rejected by the other fish."
 In contrast, after seeing symbols of U.S. culture, participants were more likely to see the fish as acting based on internal causes, such as agreeing with the statement, "the one fish is independent from the other fish."
 In short, when people from bi-cultural societies are primed with symbols from different cultures, they are more likely to give explanations (attributions) that are more common in that culture.